DulajMJ/rssfeed/README.md

 # RSS Parser
-A Spring Boot application that polls a RSS feed every 5 minutes,and stores any items or updates or in an in-memory database H2
+A Spring Boot application that polls a RSS feed every 5 minutes,and stores any in-memory database H2